rejeep/mactag/README.markdown

 # Mactag

-Mactag is a plugin for Rails developers that do their development in an editor that supports Ctags (Emacs, Vim, jEdit, ...).
+Mactag is a plugin for Rails developers that do their development in an editor that supports Ctags (Emacs, Vim, TextMate, jEdit, ...).
 With Ctags you can follow tags (of functions, variables, macros, whatever) to their definitions.

 # Exuberant Ctags
 First off you must install [Ctags](http://ctags.sourceforge.net/).